dheerajsachdeva/blog-app/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the <a href = "repo:https://github.com/dheerajsachdeva/blog-app-rails.git"> repo </a>
+Feel free to check the [repo](https://github.com/dheerajsachdeva/blog-app-rails.git)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>